The Hidden Force Accidentally Driving Your Prospects Away

 Even seemingly minor tactics can easily trigger reactance.
 For example, have you ever received a cold outreach from a salesperson that ended with “…so, I’d love to talk to you about how we can help.
 I’m free on Wednesday at 2:30 PM.
 Will that work for you?
 While the seller might think they are making their request easier for the buyer to comply with by removing the agony of meeting time choice, it’s often the opposite.
 The feeling of a simple meeting date and time being imposed on a buyer produces the same off-putting effect.

 Modern buyers live in a world full of seemingly infinite choices and a highly evolved virtual purchasing experience.
 They have become more accustomed to having great power, knowledge, and freedom in the buying process.
 In fact, more and more purchase decisions are being made on the basis of that experience as much as they are on the solution itself.
-At the same time, most modern sellers remain saddled with the revenue, quota, and time-pressure burdens of our historical ancestors.
-And when we impose these burdens on modern buyers the experience quickly erodes along with our pipeline.
+And when you impose your revenue and quota pressure on your customers, even by accident, the experience quickly erodes along with your pipeline.

 A Simple Approach for Supercharging Your Close